inducer/pycuda/doc/source/driver.rst

         with an "invalid value" error if either of the events has not been reached yet.
         Use :meth:`synchronize` to ensure that the event has been reached.

+    .. method:: ipc_handle()

+        Return a :class:`bytes` object representing an IPC handle to this event.
+        Requires Python 2.6 and CUDA 4.1.

+        .. versionadded: 2011.2

+    .. staticmethod:: from_ipc_handle(handle)

+        Requires Python 2.6 and CUDA 4.1.

+        .. versionadded: 2011.2

 Memory
 ------